adibue/jamf-notes/conferences/JNL26/sessions/TopJamf.md

 Then [Jamf Routines](https://www.jamfroutines.com/sc/home.aspx) is here to help!

-It is a simple website offering tons of templates to get you started on automating things! 🤖
+It is a simple website offering tons of templates to get you started on automating workflows and integrating products, be it Jamf or 3rd party tools! 🤖